LPG Meaning – LPG Means: What Does LPG Stand For

 What Does LPG Stand For: Other Terms for LPG

-LPG goes by a number of names including Natural Gas Liquids – NGLs, condensate and the actual names of the individual gases that fall under the category of LPG – propane, butane and isobutane.
+Whilst LPG stands for Liquefied Petroleum Gas, it goes by a number of names including Natural Gas Liquids – NGLs, condensate and the actual names of the individual gases that fall under the category of LPG – propane, butane and isobutane.

 People also use more colloquial terms to describe LPG.

-Some of the more common terms include LPG gas, bottled gas, BBQ gas and camping gas, so it can be quite confusing.
+Some of the more common terms meaning LPG include LPG gas, bottled gas, BBQ gas and camping gas, so it can be quite confusing.

 Which Gases are Present in LPG?